-Abbey Road was released today in 1969.
-Hunter Davies, the Beatles's official biographer, remembers the world’s greatest band recording Abbey Road in the world’s most famous studios
+John Lennon would’ve been 81 today.
+Hunter Davies, the Beatles’ official biographer, remembers the world’s greatest band recording Abbey Road in the world’s most famous studios

 When the Beatles were recording, hard at work in Abbey Road 50 years ago, I got into the routine of going to Paul’s house in St John’s Wood.
 I was working on my Beatles biography at the time.